Geo-CA/Geofs-FIP/README.md

 ## 📦 Installation
 1. Install the Tampermonkey extension in your browser
-2. Go to the script page and install it with one click
+2. Install the script with one click
-3. Refresh GeoFS, and the plugin will be ready to use
+3. Refresh GeoFS and the plugin will be activated automatically

 ---

 ## 🎮 Usage
-1. Open GeoFS; the "Geofs FIP" button appears at the bottom left
+1. Open GeoFS; the "Geofs FIP" button will appear at the bottom left
-2. Click to open the panel, enter flight info, and start the timer
+2. Click the button to open the flight information panel
-3. Use the language switch to change display language
+3. Enter your flight details and start the timer
+4. Switch languages anytime using the language selection
-4. Use the hide button to keep your screen clean during flight
+5. Use the hide button to keep your cockpit view clean